 Cloud is one of the key themes across global industries, with top companies around the world completing cloud deals, hiring for cloud roles and mentioning it in company reports at the start of 2021.

-GlobalData's thematic approach to sector activity seeks to group key company information by topic to see which companies are best placed to weather the disruptions coming to their industries.
+GlobalData's thematic approach to sector activity seeks to group key company information on hiring, deals, patents and more by topic to see which industries are best placed to weather the disruptions coming their way.

 GlobalData has compiled a list of top MNCs based on revenue.
 Any top companies that did not have a subsidiary were removed from the list.
 The latest company annual reports (2019 and 2020, where available) and websites were analysed for a total of 2,188 companies.
 For a subsidiary to be included, the parent company had to have a majority ownership/control in the subsidiary.
 Affiliates, associates, joint operations and joint ventures were included as long as the ownership criteria was met.
 Subsidiary information was captured at a country level.
 Country names were standardised.
 In total, 216,898 subsidiaries were captured.